 With population of 129 million, Mexico is the eleventh most populated country in the world.
 Only four of its 32 Federal entities combine one third of the population: Mexico City, the State of Mexico (which surrounds Mexico City, but it is a different political entity), the States of Jalisco and Veracruz.
 According to the Intercensal Population Survey 2015 conducted by the National Institute for Statistics and Geography (in Spanish: INEGI), Mexico’s average population density is 61 inhabitants per square kilometer, while Mexico City stands out with up to 6 thousand inhabitants per square kilometer.

-Four out of every ten Mexicans live in poverty and almost one fourth of the families live in rural areas with less than 2,500 inhabitants according to the report “Medición de Pobreza en México 2016” (In English: Poverty Measurement in Mexico 2016) from the National Council for the Evaluation of Social Development Policy (In Spanish: CONEVAL) and according to the National Survey on Households 2015 from INEGI.
+Four out of every ten Mexicans live in poverty and and 23.2% of Mexicans live in rural areas according to the report “Medición de Pobreza en México 2016” (In English: Poverty Measurement in Mexico 2016) from the National Council for the Evaluation of Social Development Policy (In Spanish: CONEVAL) and according to the National Survey on Households 2017 from INEGI.

 Mexico does not collect demographical data according to racial or ethnic group, which is why the fact that seven out of ten Mexicans are Mestizos is just an estimation.
 As far as language is concerned – and which one Mexicans considers as mother tongue – around 93% speak Spanish, which is constitutionally recognized as equal to the languages from pre-Hispanic origin.
 Mexico registers 364 linguistic variations originating from 11 Indo-American linguistic families.
 21.5% of the population considers itself Amerindian and around 7.4 million speak at least one indigenous language, according to the Intercensal Population Survey 2015.